fbpx

 Galvanized Steel

 Galvanized steel can be suitable for some marine environments.
 Zinc coatings typically fare better under cool temperatures in fresh water than warm temperatures in salt water.
-Salt water contains chlorides which cause zinc to corrode rapidly.
+Salt water contains chlorides, which cause zinc to corrode rapidly.
 A high temperature will enable the corrosion to occur more rapidly.

 Applications: marine structures